 "We strive to bring together the widest possible array of talents, aspirations, backgrounds, outlooks, and capacities among the world's best-prepared students.
 We do this while honoring the unique context that forges each individual's identity."
-Jeremiah Quinlan Dean of Undergraduate Admissions & Financial Aid The numbers below will answer some of your broad questions about what Yalies do when they graduate.
-How many are accepted to professional degree programs like medical school or law school?
+Jeremiah Quinlan Dean of Undergraduate Admissions & Financial Aid The numbers below will answer some broad questions about what Yalies do when they graduate.
+How many are accepted to medical school or law school?
 What kinds of jobs are available to them?
-How many eventually go on to pursue graduate degrees?
-But these numbers don't begin to capture the true diversity of what Yale alumni do after leaving New Haven.
-So on the facing page we provide a brief look at the careers of just a few Yale College alumni who have made significant and varied contributions to society.
-Yale Postgraduation Statistics 83% medical school admit rate for Yale students and alumni (vs. 40% national medical school admit rate) 90% law school admit rate for Yale students and alumni (vs. 76% national law school admit rate) Top five medical schools that Yalies attend: Yale, Harvard, University of Pennsylvania, Emory, UCLA Top five law schools that Yalies attend: Harvard, Yale, Stanford, NYU, Columbia Top five graduate schools that Yalies attend: Yale, Harvard, Oxford, Cambridge, Stanford More than 130 employers conduct over 2,200 interviews per year at Yale's Office of Career Strategy Frequent employers for Yale students after graduation: National Institutes of Health, Google, Goldman Sachs, McKinsey & Company, Microsoft, Teach For America, FBI and CIA, PepsiCo, Council on Foreign Relations, Morgan Stanley, Facebook, Epic Systems 76.3% of the Class of 2016 entered the workforce, 17.9% went to graduate or professional school, and 2.3% pursued independent research
+How many pursue graduate degrees?
+But the numbers don't begin to capture the true diversity of what Yale alumni do after leaving New Haven.
+So on the facing page we look at the careers of just a few Yale College alumni who are making significant and varied contributions to society.
+Yale Postgraduation Statistics 82% medical school admit rate for Yale students and alumni (vs. 41% national rate) 90% law school admit rate for Yale students and alumni (vs. 76% national rate) Top five medical schools that Yalies attend: Yale, Harvard, Weill Cornell, Icahn, UCLA Top five law schools that Yalies attend: Georgetown, Stanford, Michigan, Cornell, Yale Top five graduate schools that Yalies attend: Yale, Cambridge, Harvard, Stanford, Columbia Yale's Office of Career Strategy maintains a robust database of jobs and internships that only Yale students and alumni can access; and it hosts more than 100 career events and workshops annually, including industry-specific networking and recruiting events.
+More than half of students report finding their employment through a Yale resource.
+Frequent employers of Yale graduates: Yale University, Google, Morgan Stanley, Facebook, Teach for America, Boston Consulting Group, McKinsey & Company, National Institutes of Health, Bain & Company, Massachusetts General Hospital, Microsoft, Goldman Sachs 78.3% of the Class of 2017 entered the workforce, 15% went to graduate or professional school, and 1.8% pursued independent research